idenisovs/timesheet/docs/completed.md

 # Completed things

+## Turn on the HTTPS support (04 Feb 2024)

+That is required to enable the next feature.

 ## Missing days (03 Feb 2024)

 At the moment, if you miss a day, there is no way to write down some activities that day.